ponywolf/ponyfont/README.md

 String.
 Name of the font file that contains the Angel Code FNT file.
 The module will look for the PNG textures specified in that FNT file in the same directory as the FNT file.

 **fontSize** (optional)
 Number.
-The size of the text in Corona content points.
+The size of the text in Solar2D content points.
 The module will scale the glyphs to match the font size as similarly as possible.
 This may lead to blurry text if the texture is not significantly large enough to support the type size.

 **align** (optional)
 String.
 This specifies the alignment of the text when a width parameter is supplied.
 Default value is "left".
 Valid values are "left", "center", or "right".
 See the code examples below.